-Financial instruments that potentially expose the Company to concentrations of credit risk are limited to cash equivalents, corporate bonds, commercial paper, accounts receivable and our foreign exchange derivative contracts.
-At March 31, 2012, two individual customers accounted for 18% and 11% of the accounts receivable balance.
+Financial instruments that potentially expose the Company to concentrations of credit risk are limited to cash equivalents, accounts receivable and our foreign exchange derivative contracts.
+At September 30, 2012, two individual customers accounted for 19% and 11% of the accounts receivable balance.
 At December 31, 2011, two individual customers accounted for 18% and 13% of the accounts receivable balance.
-For the three months ended March 31, 2012, two customers accounted for 20% and 11% of our product sales.
-For the three months ended March 31, 2011, one customer accounted for 19% of our product sales.
+For the three and nine months ended September 30, 2012, two customers accounted for 21% and 12% of our product sales, respectively.
+For the three and nine months ended September 30, 2011, one customer accounted for 18% of our product sales.

 We continue to monitor economic conditions, including volatility associated with international economies and the sovereign debt crisis in Europe, and the associated impacts on the financial markets and our business.
 The credit and economic conditions in Greece, Italy and Spain, among other members of the European Union, have deteriorated throughout 2011 and 2012.
 These conditions have resulted in, and may continue to result in, an increase in the average length of time it takes to collect our outstanding accounts receivable in these countries.
-Substantially all of our accounts receivable due from these countries are due from or backed by sovereign and local governments, and the amount of non-sovereign accounts receivable is not material.
-As of March 31, 2012, our gross accounts receivable in Greece, Italy and Spain were approximately \$92,600.
-Approximately \$29,900 of this amount has been outstanding for greater than one year, and we have recorded an allowance of approximately \$4,200 related to these receivables as of March 31, 2012.
-During the three months ended March 31, 2012, we have recorded expense of approximately \$950 related to expectation of delayed payment from these countries.

-Our net accounts receivable on these countries are summarized as follows:
+Substantially all of our accounts receivable due from these countries are due from or backed by sovereign or local governments, and the amount of non-sovereign accounts receivable is not material.
+Our exposure to the sovereign debt crisis in Greece is limited, as we do not have a material amount of accounts receivable in Greece.

+As of September 30, 2012, our gross accounts receivable in Italy and Spain were approximately \$86,100.
+Approximately \$25,300 of this amount has been outstanding for greater than one year, and we have recorded an allowance of approximately \$2,500 related to these receivables as of September 30, 2012.
+During the three and nine months ended September 30, 2012, we have recorded expense of approximately \$115 and \$1,580 related to the expectation of delayed payment from these countries.
+Our net accounts receivable from these countries are summarized as follows:

-Total Acco unts Receivable, Accounts Receivable, net >
+Total Accounts Receivable, net A ccounts Receivable, net > one year

-net one year
+Italy \$ 35,836 \$ 6,805

-Greece \$ 1,606 \$ 806
+Spain \$ 47,785 \$ 17,130

-Italy 35,335 7,824

-Spain 51,528 18,129

 We manage our foreign currency transaction risk within specified guidelines through the use of derivatives.
 All of our derivative instruments are utilized for risk management purposes, and we do not use derivatives for speculative trading purposes.
-As of March 31, 2012, we have foreign exchange forward contracts with notional amounts totaling \$769,378.
-These outstanding foreign exchange forward contracts had a net fair value of \$17,020, of which an unrealized gain of \$20,668 is included in other assets, offset by an unrealized loss of \$3,648 included in other liabilities.
+As of September 30, 2012, we have foreign exchange forward contracts with notional amounts totaling \$945,320.
+These outstanding foreign exchange forward contracts had a net fair value of \$7,871, of which an unrealized gain of \$19,940 is included in other assets, offset by an unrealized loss of \$12,069 included in other liabilities.
 The counterparties to these foreign exchange forward contracts are large multinational commercial banks, and we believe the risk of nonperformance is not material.